draget-deprecated/travis_latex_cloud_example/README.md

 ### Setting up TravisCI
 Log into TravisCI.org with your GitHub account and enable it for the repository you want to build.
 Go to the repository settings, add an environment variable called `$NCPW` and make sure 'Display value in build log' is off.

-Add and edit `.travis.yml.full` to your liking a commit it.
+Add and edit `.travis.yml.full` to your liking and commit it.

 Enjoy!